grayfrost90/Home-Assistant-Documentation/docs/heating/room_configurations.md

 <img width="1031" height="822" alt="image" src="https://github.com/user-attachments/assets/f4128363-ea44-4368-9bd4-bb6ffa50013d" />

 8. Finally, in the On/Off Automation Options, enter the Main Heating Switch in the Winter Mode / Automation Toggle.
 This is the global switch to control the heating.
+9. Once the Automation is saved, ensure it is tagged with the `Heating` tag and the `Heating Control` tag.
+The second one is important so that the proximity schedule fires the ADC automations to adjust the temperature based on the distance of people from home.